botttos/3DEngine/README.md

 - Billboard implementation: making particles look to editor camera or main camera when the scene is playing.

-- Fireworks implementation: behavior, draw and textures bind.
+- Fireworks implementation: behavior and draw textures.

 ## Alexis Cosano